 Spirulina has been the subject of more than 1,200 peer-reviewed articles.
-This is a huge amount of evidence in support of spirulina’s medicinal benefits.
+This is a huge amount of evidence in support of the possible medicinal benefits of spirulina.

 Spirulina has been used – as far as we can tell – since the 14th century.
 The Aztecs and people from central Africa appreciated the plant, and speculated on its medicinal benefits – though these were not proven until much later.
 Still, since its very discovery, spirulina began to grow in popularity until it became as widely known and researched as it is today.

 Spirulina is so potent of a health food that NASA uses it as a component for astronauts going into space.
 This was one of the main kickers that led to spirulina being recognized across the world as an incredibly strong superfood.